prempreetbrar/SpaceTyping/README.md

 An artistic visualization program that maps keyboard and mouse input to constellations in space.
 Works only on larger screen sizes (ie. not mobile or tablet).
 The pressed key is mapped to a shape drawn on the corresponding position of the screen (ie. 1 is mapped to the top left corner of the screen, spacebar to the bottom of the screen, etc).
-Watch a quick gif of me interacting with it below:
+Watch quick gif(s) of me interacting with it below:

 ## Slight Offset Applied When Key Pressed:
 ![](gifs/Offset.gif)